lexus2k/ssd1306/README.md

 ## Introduction

-SSD1306 driver is Arduino style C/C++ library.
+SSD1306 driver is Arduino style C/C++ library with unicode support.
 The library can be compiled for plain Linux (for example, raspberry spi), or you can use it with plain avr-gcc compiler without Arduino IDE.
 It supports monochrome and RGB oleds and has debug mode, allowing to execute code on PC, using SDL2.0.
-The library is intended for very small microcontrollers (with a little of RAM).
+Initially the library is intended for very small microcontrollers (with a little of RAM).
 It was developed to use as few resources as possible, but still has powerful capabilities (NanoEngine), allowing to develop nice animation.
+It works on any powerful devices like raspberry pi, esp32; and can be easily ported to new platform.

 ## Key Features